Build a custom credit card payments extension

 buyer_label optional | The name of the payment method.
 Your checkout name can be the same as your merchant admin name or it can be customized for customers.
 This name is displayed with the payment methods that you support in the customer checkout.
 After a checkout name has been set, translations should be provided for localization. |

 test_mode_available required | Enables merchants using your payments app to test their setup by simulating transactions.
-To test your app on a development store, your payment provider in the Shopify admin must be set to test mode. |
+To test your app on a dev store, your payment provider in the Shopify admin must be set to test mode. |

 api_version required | The Payments Apps GraphQL API version used by the payment provider app to receive requests from Shopify.
 You must use the same API version for sending GraphQL requests.
 You can't use the unstable version of the API in production.
 API versions are updated in accordance with Shopify's general API versioning timelines. |

-multiple_capture optional, closed beta | Enables merchants using your payment provider app to partially capture an authorized payment multiple times up to the full authorization amount.
+multiple_capture optional | Enables merchants using your payment provider app to partially capture an authorized payment multiple times up to the full authorization amount.
 This is used only if your payments app supports merchant manual capture. |

 encryption_certificate_fingerprint required | The certificate that Shopify uses to generate the ephemeral key and encrypt the credit card information of the customer.
 Refer to manage encryption certificates section to learn more. |

-ui_extension_handle required | The UI extension that will be used to render your payments app in checkout.
+ui_extension_handle required | The UI extension that renders your payments app in checkout.
 This value can only be a UI extension linked to this specific payments app. |

 checkout_payment_method_fields required | The fields your payments app will accept from buyers in checkout (for example, installment details, payment plan).
-Each field is composed of a key name, as well as the data type, that restricts the input the buyer can provider. |
+Each field is composed of a key name, and a data type.
+The data type defines the input that a buyer can provide. |

 checkout_hosted_fields required | The hosted fields your payments app will accept from buyers in checkout (for example, cardholder name, expiration date).
 This should be an array of string. |

-attributes are new app extension configurations.
+The ui_extension_handle, checkout_payment_method_fields and checkout_hosted_fields attributes are new app extension configurations.
 You'll want to select the UI extension you created in Create a Checkout UI Extension as the value for the UI Extension field.

 The UI extension generated in Create a checkout UI extension will determine what fields, validation, and form submission behavior is presented to buyers during checkout.